arm61/pylj/docs/source/teaching.md

 The chapters build on each other, and each is one notebook to run from top to bottom.

 - **pylj**, the opening chapter, needs no Python beyond reading a `for` loop, and no physics beyond the idea that atoms attract and repel.
-- **Particles and potentials** needs functions and array arithmetic in numpy.
+- **Particles and potentials** needs functions, array arithmetic in numpy, and the `**model` idiom for passing a dictionary of keyword arguments, which it explains and every later chapter uses.
 It assumes the reader has seen a potential energy curve, and introduces the Lennard-Jones form, the periodic box and the minimum image convention.
 - **Molecular dynamics** needs functions, loops and f-strings.
 It assumes Newton's second law and the idea of kinetic energy, and builds the Velocity-Verlet integrator and a thermostat from them.
 - **Monte Carlo** needs the same Python.
 It assumes the Boltzmann distribution, and builds the Metropolis rule from it.
-- **The ideal gas law** needs loops, f-strings and the `**model` idiom for passing a dictionary of keyword arguments.
+- **The ideal gas law** needs loops, f-strings and a helper function with default arguments.
 Its physics is the Maxwell-Boltzmann distribution, the radial distribution function, the virial pressure, the second virial coefficient and the van der Waals equation.
 It uses `scipy.integrate.quad`, `scipy.optimize.brentq` and `scipy.optimize.curve_fit`, each explained where it appears.
-- **The ideal gas law from first principles** has no code.
+- **The ideal gas law from first principles** needs only two short functions.
 It assumes the partition function of statistical mechanics and derives the law from it.
 - **Bring your own potential** needs the reader to write a Python class with two methods.
 Its physics is a pair potential and its derivative.
 - **Viewers and panes** also needs a class.
 It assumes no physics beyond the earlier chapters, and its subject is matplotlib rather than simulation.